SandboxElectronics/UART_Bridge/README.txt

 This module is available at http://sandboxelectronics.com/?product=sc16is750-i2cspi-to-uart-bridge-module

-Installation Instruction (For Arduino IDE version 1.0.5 and above):

-1. Download the library as an Arduino IDE compatible zip file at https://github.com/SandboxElectronics/UART_Bridge/blob/master/UART_Bridge.zip?raw=true.
-(Do not unzip it. leave it as is)

-2. In the Arduino IDE, select Sketch -> Import Library -> Add Library

-3. Navigate to the zip file that was just downloaded - UART_Bridge.zip, and Click Open.

-4. Return to the Sketch -> Import Library menu.
-You should now see the library at the bottom of the drop-down menu.
-It is ready to be used in your sketch.

 The installed library should be under:
  - My Documents\Arduino\libraries\ (on Windows)
  - Documents/Arduino/libraries/ (on Mac or Linux)